School Stationery Lists

 Matamata Christian School has a maximum roll entitlement of 120 students, 9 of whom may be non preference.
 As a State Integrated school it is required to have a fair and transparent student enrolment policy which includes priority of enrolment for student applicants.
 View enrolment policy and priorities here.

-Donations are tax deductable, and can be made to Kiwibank account number 38-9022-0105816-00.
+Donations are voluntary and tax deductable, and can be made to Kiwibank account number 38-9022-0105816-00.
 For a tax receipt please include your mobile or phone number and your name as a reference.
 For more information click here.

 These can be viewed by clicking on the link below.